-Schools often give the perception that sports offer more opportunities after high school than academics do by celebrating future collegiate athletes as often as possible.
-While committing to a college for sports is a great achieveschool accounts discussing sports, and are asked to participate in spirit weeks for one game, meanwhile competitive clubs like forensics and mock trial only get publicity outside of their own accounts if they win or do something grand like qualify for state or nationals.
+The lack of attention that academics receive is also the fault of adults who openly prioritize sports over education.
+Students are forced to go to pep rallies for sporting events, see tweet after tweet from school accounts discussing sports, and are asked to participate in spirit weeks for one game, meanwhile competitive clubs like forensics and mock trial only get publicity outside of their own accounts if they win or do something grand like qualify for state or nationals.